Kauhsa/pahkina/README.md

 - JS annoyances leak a lot to TypeScript – well, that's not surprising, but lack of integer types etc. is annoying.
-In general, Java & Scala and other actually strongly typed languages.
+In general, Java & Scala and other actually strongly typed languages feel a much more comfortable choice for this kind of calculation.
 - Everything doesn't have TypeScript type declarations.
-Even things that do can be pretty weird to work with – imports do surprising things.
+Even things that do can be pretty weird to work with – you may need to import things that you don't even reference etc.
-- Java 8 Date API wipes the floor with moment.js, and I didn't quickly find a better candidate.
-Time zone always lurking in objects, everything is mutable, etc.
+- Java 8 Date API wipes the floor with moment.js, and I didn't quickly find a better alternative.
+Time zone always lurking somewhere, everything is mutable, etc.
-- React is very good with TypeScript – no need for goofy `.propTypes` stuff.
+- React is much improved with TypeScript, I think – for example, no need for goofy `.propTypes` stuff.

 ## Stuff I was thinking

-- The code is prepared to have wage parameters fully configured (wages, when overtime and evening times are etc.), which makes it a bit complex, but changing the parameters is exposed to the frontend.
+- The code is prepared to have wage parameters fully configured (wages, when overtime and evening times are etc.), which makes it a bit complex, but changing the parameters is currently not exposed to the frontend.

 ## Testing and running